The E-Rocket: Low-cost Testbed for TVC Rocket GNC Validation: Flight Experiments and Results

-A three-dimensional overview of the flight is provided in Fig.~\ref{fig:3d_clipped_timeframe}, where the inertial position is plotted against the reference.
-In addition, Figure~\ref{fig:clipped_timeframe} further illustrates the \textit{E-Rocket}'s position over time while highlighting the flight-mode transitions.
+A 3D overview of the flight is provided in Fig.~\ref{fig:clipped_timeframe}, where the inertial position is plotted against the reference.
+Fig.~\ref{fig:clipped_timeframe} also illustrates the \textit{E-Rocket}'s position over time while highlighting the flight-mode transitions.
 The tracking results are qualitatively satisfactory, with only small-scale errors---position-wise, the root mean squared deviations remain centimetric.
-Despite the strong oscillations induced by the flight mode transitions, there is a clear tendency of error shrinkage.
+Despite the oscillations induced by the flight mode transitions, there is a clear tendency of error shrinkage.
 The attitude evolution confirms the expectedly tall posture and demonstrates the propelling system's ability to contain the yaw angle near its initial value.

 Furthermore, the actuation signals evolve as expected and demonstrate the swiftness capabilities of the gimballed mechanism, despite evident room for optimizing the servo actuation.
 The steady-state deviation from the origin of the gimbal angles should result from some rough calibrations and an eventual misalignment of the centre of mass with respect to the longitudinal axis.
 Clear differences appear in the dynamics of $\gamma_\mathrm{in}$ and $\gamma_\mathrm{out}$ due to the asymmetric inner-outer structure, yet within the operating domains of the servomotors.
 The common mode of the propellers responds more slowly, primarily focusing in counterbalancing the weight as the arena trajectory involves minimal vertical motion.
 The positively-inclined evolution of the thrust command and corresponding PWM signals is a response to the voltage decay of the onboard batteries.